graphcommerce-org/graphcommerce/packages/magento-wishlist/README.md

 ## Customizing wishlist styling

-- The ProductWishlistChip accepts SX props
+- The ProductWishlistChip accepts SX props (see ProductWishlistChip and ProductWishlistChipDetail)
-- Lister and detailpage use separate containing components to specificy context specific styling
 - Fancy a different icon?
 See: https://www.graphcommerce.org/docs/framework/icons
+- Styleable through theme provider overMuiCssBaseline.styleOverrides (although we do recommend to use the SX approach)

 ## Roadmap